-Vanderhoof is the geographical centre of British Columbia.
+Vanderhoof is the geographical centre of British Columbia on the Alaska Circle Route, and on your way to and from the northwest coast of B.C.
 The town was named for Chicago publisher Herbert Vanderhoof, who was associated with the Grand Trunk Railway.
-Today, Vanderhoof is the supply and distribution centre for a large agricultural, lumbering and mining area.
-Vanderhoof has lodging, camping, dining, gas stations and shopping facilities.
+Today, Vanderhoof is the supply and distribution centre for area agriculture, forestry and mining and is a great stop for shopping, history, and beautiful scenery.

 - Vanderhoof Heritage Village Museum has relocated pioneer structures furnished with period artifacts.

-- Bird watching on the Nechako River, a stopping place for thousands of migrating waterfowl.
+- Bird watching at the Migratory Bird Sanctuary on the Nechako River, a stopping place for thousands of migrating waterfowl.

 - Fort St. James National Historic Site, north of Vanderhoof, has a restored fur warehouse, fish cache, men’s house and trade store.
 Fort St. James was headquarters for the Hudson’s Bay Co.’s New Caledonia fur trade district.